 - Seafood Pasta in Garlic White Wine Sauce

-Full measurements and directions for this delicious meal included in the printable recipe card at the bottom of this post.
+Full ingredient list and measurements included in the printable recipe card at the bottom of this post.

 Dry scallops well with a paper towel to remove excess moisture.
 Ensure the small side muscle is removed from each scallop.
 Season both sides with salt and pepper.
 Dredge seasoned scallops in flour.
 Set aside.

 Ensure your garlic, shallot and herbs are diced and ready to go!
-Heat large skillet (cast iron skillet or stainless are best) over medium-high heat with neutral oil.
-Add fresh scallops to the hot pan in single layer.
-Sear first side without moving the scallops for 2 minutes, until they achieve a golden crust.
+Heat a large skillet (cast iron skillet or stainless steel are best) over medium-high heat with neutral oil.
+Add seasoned and dredged scallops to the hot pan in single layer.
+Sear first side without moving the scallops for 2 minutes, until you see a golden crust.
 Reduce to medium heat and turn scallops.

-Serve pan-seared scallops in sauce with lemon wedges, a sprinkle of lemon zest and a warm baguette.
+Serve sea scallops in sauce with lemon wedges, a sprinkle of lemon zest and a warm baguette.

 Scallops should be cooked until they are opaque and firm to the touch.
-If you have a temperature pen, the proper internal temperature is 120℉.
-The size of the scallops will dictate the total cooking time, but generally sea scallops need 3-4 minutes on the first side and 1-2 minutes on the second side.
+If you have an instant-read thermometer, the FDA recommends that most seafood be cooked to a finished temperature of 145℉.
+I find with scallops that they turn pearly and opaque around 130℉, so if you're using a temperature pen, remove from the skillet when the scallops are around 120℉ and let them rest for a few minutes.
+The carryover cooking will get you to the perfect, tender scallop.
+The size of the scallops and the heat level will dictate the total cooking time, but generally sea scallops need 2-3 minutes on the first side and 1-2 minutes on the second side.

-To store leftover sauteed scallops, transfer to an airtight container and store in the refrigerator for up to two days.
-Once thawed and cooked, the scallops should not be re-frozen.
+To store leftover sauteed scallops, transfer to an airtight container and keep in the refrigerator for up to two days.
+Once thawed and cooked, scallops should not be re-frozen.

 - Total Time: 20 minutes